david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
+*16 July 2020*
+Compiler works ( at least all the tests work ).
+It implements the full iterated coalescing graph colouring algorithm as outlined in A Appels book.

+I need to refactor the Semant / Translate classes into a TypeChecker and Translator visitor.

+The error reporting needs to be implemented correctly.

+The parser will fail on the first error it encounters.
+The grammar should be modified to include an error production that allows to parser to recover after an error and continue its parse.
+All errors would then be reported to the client.

+I would like to be able to generate graphs for the register allocation & coalescing

+I would like to be able to display the programs liveness analysis

 *10 July 2020*
 Fixed another bug, in maximum munch MEM_TO_MEM, we were using a MEM assembly function instead of a OPER.
 This was causing the coalesce function to not work